Everything You Need to Know About WWOOFing in New Zealand

 Make sure you have a work visa.
 (Check out How to get a working holiday visa?)

-To sign up to WWOOFing and browse the host database, simply set up an account on the WWOOF NZ website.
+To sign up to WWOOFing and browse the host database, simply set up an account on the WWOOF NZ website and make a killer profile page using the tips we give in How to Create a WWOOF Profile That Hosts Can’t Refuse!

 The membership fee for volunteers (up to two people per membership) is NZ$40 for the first 14 months then NZ$20 to renew for another year.